 - Body Wear (Harness)

 Workers must be provided with roof safety equipment and gear in order to do their job in a safe manner.
-All the workers must be trained and taught how to use the roofing safety gear and how to protect themselves from hazards.
+All workers must be trained on how to use the roofing safety gear and how to protect themselves from hazards.

 Quick Navigation